Marion, Iowa: Education

-St. Joseph School (of the Roman Catholic Archdiocese of Dubuque)) is a prekindergarten through 8th Grade school founded in 1947.
-It is a Co-ed school with approximately 184 students enrolled.
+St. Joseph School (of the Roman Catholic Archdiocese of Dubuque) is a prekindergarten through 8th Grade school founded in 1947.
+It is a co-ed school with approximately 184 students enrolled.

 Grace Baptist School is a K-12 co-ed school with 52 students enrolled.

 Being part of the Cedar Rapids metropolitan area Marion citizens have access to all of the advanced education opportunities that are available in the area.
 See the Cedar Rapids Education section for more details.

 Media

 Print

 The Gazette is the primary daily newspaper for the Cedar Rapids / Marion metro area.

-The Marion Times is weekly newspaper primarily covering Marion Community and School news.
+The Marion Times was a weekly newspaper primarily covering Marion Community and school news.
+It folded in 2021.

 Transportation

-U.S. 151 and Iowa Highway 13 run north-south through Marion.
+U.S. 151 and Iowa Highway 13 run north–south through Marion.
 Seventh Avenue is the major arterial road heading toward Cedar Rapids.

 Until 1971, the Milwaukee Road operated several streamliner passenger trains from major cities in the west to Chicago in the east, making their Cedar Rapids regional stop at Marion station.

 Bus Route 20 of Cedar Rapids Transit serves Marion.

+Marion also has a small public airport on the east side of the city limits just south of U.S. 151.